partydragen/Nameless-OAuth2/README.md

 # OAuth2 Module
-The OAuth2 module allow your site to be a OAuth provider with also allow for cross linking NamelessMC sites
+The Nameless OAuth2 module enables your NamelessMC site to act as an OAuth2 provider, allowing secure authorization for applications to access user data without sharing credentials.
+It supports cross-linking NamelessMC sites, using client ID, client secret, and redirect URI for seamless integration.

 ## Requirements
 - NamelessMC version 2.2.x